 B.A., M.A., LL.B.

-Jordan Reiner, B.A., M.A., LL.B., is an associate with Lecker & Associates, whose practice primarily focuses on employment law, human rights in the workplace and employment related disability matters.
-He advocates for employees on a wide range of employment issues including but not limited to those who have been wrongfully dismissed, constructively dismissed, laid off, subjected to human rights violations and denied short or long-term disability benefits.
+Jordan Reiner, B.A., M.A., LL.B., is a partner with Lecker & Associates, whose practice primarily focuses on employment law, human rights in the workplace and employment-related disability matters.
+He advocates for employees on a wide range of employment issues including but not limited to those who have been wrongfully dismissed, constructively dismissed, laid off, subject to human rights violations and denied short or long-term disability benefits.
 Jordan has extensive experience in negotiating severance packages, reviewing employment contracts, engaging in contract negotiations and resolving toxic workplace conflicts that often arise between employees and employers.

 Jordan dedicates himself to handling both complex and non-complex employment litigation matters.
 As a skilled litigator, Jordan has a sound knowledge of the statutes, legal processes and case law.